This information explains extended spectrum beta-lactamase (ESBL), including how it spread and how infections are treated.Back to top

 - You will be placed in a private room.

-- A sign will be posted on the door instructing all staff and visitors to clean their hands with soap and water or an alcohol-based hand sanitizer before going into and after leaving your room.
+- A sign will be posted on the door instructing all staff to clean their hands with soap and water or an alcohol-based hand sanitizer before going into and after leaving your room.

 - If you leave your room for tests, you must wear a yellow gown and gloves or be covered with a clean sheet.

 - If you leave your room to walk around the unit, you must wear a yellow gown and gloves.

 - You will not be able to go to the following areas of the hospital:

 - Pantry on your unit

 - Recreation center on M15